Language-Research-Technology/ldac-profile/profile-text/profile.md

 title: Language Data Commons RO-Crate Profile
 ---

 This document is a DRAFT RO-Crate profile for Language Data resources.
-The profile specifies the contents of an RO-Crate Metadata Document and gives guidance on how to structure language data collections both at the RO-Crate package level and in a repository containing multiple packages.
+The profile specifies the contents RO-Crate Metadata Documents for language resources and gives guidance on how to structure language data collections both at the RO-Crate package level and in a repository containing multiple packages.

 This profile assumes that the principles and standards set out in the Arkisto platform, or similar compatible approaches are being used.

 The core metadata vocabularies for this profile are:

 - RO-Crate recommendations for data packaging and basic discoverability metadata which is mostly Schema.org terms with a handful of additions.
 Following RO-Crate practice, basic metadata terms such as "who, what, where" and bibliographic-style descriptions are chosen from schema.org (in preference to other vocabularies such as Dublin Core or FOAF) where possible with domain specific vocabularies used for things which are not common across domains (such as types of language).

 - An updated version of the Open Language Archives community (OLAC) vocabularies [http://www.language-archives.org](http://www.language-archives.org);
   originally expressed as XML schemas.
 The new vocabulary is under development under here:
   [https://purl.archive.org/language-data-commons/terms](https://purl.archive.org/textcommons/terms)

 # Audience